euanwho/Steno-Dictionary-Analysis/README.md

 # Dictionary-Parsing
-Python script to analyse a stenographer's dictionary
+Python script to analyse a stenographer's dictionary.

-So far, it can analyse a dictionary against a given word list and return the words that are not in the dictionary or are not briefed, using get_missing_words() and get_briefs() respectively.
+Using this script, you can compare your dictionary against a list of words and find the words you don't have a brief for as well as any missing words as compared against the word list.
+Additionally, it can find duplicate entries.